 Egyptologist Jacquelyn Williamson, a senior member of the Tell el-Amarna archaeological team, examines the latest discoveries at the site and reveals truths about life in this remarkable ancient city.

 9:30–10:45 a.m.
 Tell el-Amarna in Context

-Explore the history and archeology of Amarna, including the origins of Akhenaten’s radical monotheism, as well the roles played by his wife Nefertiti and their son Tutankhamun.
+Explore the history and archaeology of Amarna, including the origins of Akhenaten’s radical monotheism, as well as roles played by his wife Nefertiti and their son Tutankhamun.

 11 a.m.–12:15 p.m.
 A King’s Vision